hapinessjs/hapiness/API.md

 - metadata

     - `path` - route path (/my/path)
-    - `method` - can be an array, value: (get, post, put, delete, patch, options)
+    - `method` - can be an array, values: (get, post, put, delete, patch, options)
     - `config` - partially implemented, see [HapiJS Route config](https://hapijs.com/api#route-configuration)
     - `providers` - Providers to add in the request DI, it means at each request a new instance of the provider will be created